FredJul/video-gallery/README.md

 - Improve infinite loading (with a loading indicator when reaching the end)
 - Make better responsive design to ensure the app looks great on all devices.
 - Expand test coverage (no widget test for now)
+- Local persistance (sharedpref) of the list/grid preference
 - Use an video id instead of a video url for the VideoPlayer route/screen and then fetch the video via cache or api
 - Theme creation and spacing centralization